 Farm-to-Fun Experiences California grows over one third of the nation’s vegetables, and over two thirds of its fruits and nuts—so a farm tour or overnight stay offers a vivid way for kids to learn about where our food comes from.
 At Mendocino County’s Philo Apple Farm, spend the night in an apple orchard and participate in a cooking demonstration (check their calendar for special events designed for families with kids).

 In California’s Central Valley, visit Rosa Brothers Milk Company, east of Visalia, for an educational tour around the dairy farm in the “Moo-Mobile,” including a visit to the creamery where kids can see how milk is bottled and turned into ice cream.
 Then head southeast of Bakersfield to the Adorable Alpacas ranch in Tehachapi.
 A weekend walking tour will let you pet an alpaca, learn what they eat, and see how their fiber is spun into yarn.
 For a hands-on ranch experience, families can spend the night at Rinconada Dairy Farm in Santa Margarita, where kids can experience a typical day on the ranch gathering eggs, feeding the sheep, or even helping with milking the cows.

-Sun, surf, mountains, and roller coasters.
-The Golden State is big and beautiful, whether you want to play at the beach, ride your way across ...
+Sun, surf, mountains and rollercoasters: the Golden State is big and beautiful, whether you want to play on the beach, ride your way across ...

 Most kids love boats, so you can imagine how excited they get about a really, really big boat.
 The U.S.S.
 Midway Museum is just that: a retired aircraft carrier that is...